yousean-ai/UGS/Features.md

   * Move gcode model to zero location
 * **Designer editor**
   * Import SVG files
+  * Import DXF files
+  * Draw simple shapes and text
   * Cut shape with either a pocket-, outline-, inside- or on line operation with a given depth
-  * Move, scale and rotate shapes
+  * Move, scale, rotate and mirror shapes
   * Undo/Redo for all actions
   * Manually setting a shapes position, size and rotation
+  * Multiply selected shapes in a grid
 * **Configurable g-code optimization**
   * Remove comments
   * Truncate decimal precision to configurable amount